sboesebeck/morphium/docs/v5-vs-v6-performance.md

 > host's CPU with sender and receiver — on a small 4-core host it lands slightly *below* an
 > external replica set, while on a laptop-class CPU it is well above.
 PoppyDB's advantage is
 > round-trip latency (table above), not raw one-way throughput on constrained hardware.
 A
-> historic "~8K msg/s" one-way figure circulated in older READMEs; it came from a setup that
+> historic "~8K msg/s" one-way figure circulated in older READMEs; it most likely stemmed
+> from plain document-write throughput (compare the bulk-write numbers above), not from
-> is no longer reproducible and is superseded by these measurements.
+> messaging with a listening receiver, and is superseded by these measurements.

 ### $in Query: Indexed vs Non-Indexed